Deadnaming: Corporate and political responses

 Some web platforms such as Facebook, YouTube, and Gmail allow a certain number of name changes per user profile, allowing for any number of reasons for a name to be changed.

 In 2013, the English Wikipedia elicited media coverage over its response to Chelsea Manning's public transition.
 The article about Manning was initially quickly renamed, but a protracted dispute ensued; the matter was ultimately taken up by the site's Arbitration Committee, which imposed sanctions on editors espousing transphobia, but also on those making accusations of transphobia.
 Wikimedia Foundation executive Sue Gardner expressed disappointment over the handling of Wikipedia's response.

-On March 12, 2021, the North Carolina Department of Public Instruction announced that its student information system would display each student's "preferred name" rather than birth name, which would eliminate deadnaming on state reports, student report cards, and teacher grade books.

 In late June 2021, the website Fandom announced new LGBT guidelines across its websites in addition to the existing terms of use policy that prohibits deadnaming transgender people across their websites.
 The guidelines include links to queer-inclusive and trans support resources, and further guidelines were released in September 2021, related to addressing gender identity.

 In November 2022, following its acquisition by Elon Musk, Twitter reinstated the account of Jordan Peterson, who Twitter had previously suspended for a tweet deadnaming Elliot Page, and The Babylon Bee, which was suspended for a tweet misgendering U.S. Assistant Secretary for Health Rachel Levine.
 In April 2023, Twitter removed deadnaming from its hateful content guidelines.